opensearch-project/opensearch-testcontainers/README.md

 Copyright OpenSearch Contributors.
 See [NOTICE](NOTICE.txt) for details.

+## Security

+To report any possible vulnerabilities or other serious issues please see our [security](SECURITY.md) policy or refer to [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## Contributing

 Bug reports and patches are very welcome, please post them as GitHub issues and pull requests at `https://github.com/opensearch-project/opensearch-testcontainers`.
-Please check ouyt [CONTRIBUTING](CONTRIBUTING.md) for more information.
+Please check out [CONTRIBUTING](CONTRIBUTING.md) for more information.